In one sentence:

 Reach is how many of your target buyers this partner will touch in a typical year.
 The math is:

-Annual reach = (active customers in your ICP) + (active prospects in your ICP) + (audience size, for affiliates)
+Annual reach = (active clients in your ICP) + (active prospects in your ICP) + (audience size, for affiliates)

-A small consultancy serving 30 ICP customers per year has more reach than a global agency serving 2,000 customers who don't match your profile.
+A small consultancy serving 30 ICP clients per year has more reach than a global agency serving 2,000 clients who don't match your profile.
 Reach is ICP-weighted, not raw.

 Putting the Four Axes Together